New Hospital and Wellness Center

-IMEG was the site engineer for Northwestern Medicine’s new Kishwaukee Community Hospital and master campus planning on approximately 30 acres of land, providing site design, campus parking plan, traffic analysis, hydraulic study, storm water management, and as-built survey for the medical campus.
+IMEG was the site engineer for a new hospital and master campus planning on approximately 30 acres of land, responsible for site design, campus parking plan, traffic analysis, hydraulic study, storm water management.
+An as-built survey for the campus also was provided.

-Design and construction observation were also provided for a fast tract campus traffic study and arterial improvements.
-A new signalized intersection was designed to provide improved access to the campus from Bethany Road.
-The scope included widening the four-lane urban arterial to accommodate opposing left turn lanes, interconnected signals, sidewalks, storm sewer, and private road–side streets.
+- Design for a new signalized intersection to provide improved access to the campus from Bethany Road.
+The scope included widening the four-lane urban arterial to accommodate opposing left turn lanes, interconnected signals, sidewalks, storm sewer, and private road side streets.

 - Phase II design and Phase III construction of the county’s first roundabout, which connects Health Services Drive to a new collector street from Bethany Road to the hospital.
 IMEG fol-lowed Federal Highway Administration (FHWA) guidelines to develop the roundabout with divided highway north approach and two undivided approaches; curb and gutter; storm sewer; and pedestrian path.